TodePond/TodePondDotCom/wikiblogarden/my-name/gender/mis/me/readme.md

 I'm not afraid of my pronouns being annoying / bothersome / tedious to other people.
 I know that, as trans people, we're sometimes compelled to shrink and disappear: Into [stealth](https://www.todepond.com/wikiblogarden/genocide/internalised/transphobia/passing/is-bullshit), where we don't stand out or cause any kind of trouble at all.

-And I simply refuse to do that!
+And I refuse to do that!
 I will continue being [annoyingly visibly queer](https://www.todepond.com/wikiblogarden/genocide/visibility/annoyingly/), increasingly so, and if you are queer too, I invite you to join me.

 <br>